PSYCHIATRIC STIGMA

 grabbing issue shows how stigmatizing is any experience as a

 psychiatric "patient".
-This public reaction is particularly
+This public reaction is

 noteworthy in light of the fact that Governor Dukakis was accused